Introduction

 @ScenarioID = @ScenarioID;

-Tip: For more information on passing parameters into SQL Rules, watch Session 12 of the Kepion Training Videos.
+Tip: For more information on passing parameters into SQL Rules, watch Session 12 of our training video series.